ghislainv/docker-forestatrisk-tropics/README.md

 Docker container to run the `forestatrisk` Python package on the [MBB](https://mbb.univ-montp2.fr/MBB/index.php) cluster.

-The docker comes preinstalled with Debian Buster, Python3, GDAL, RClone, and dependencies to run the `forestatrisk` Python package.
+The docker comes preinstalled with Debian testing, Python3, GDAL, RClone, and dependencies to run the `forestatrisk` Python package.

 ## Usage